Maker Faire: Flagship Maker Faires

-White House Maker Faire

-On June 18, 2014, President Obama hosted the first-ever (and only thus far) White House Maker Faire.

 Past US events

 2008

 Maker Faire 2008 was held on May 3–4, 2008, at the San Mateo County Event Center.
 Highlights of the Faire included a human-sized Mouse Trap board game, kinetic squid sculpture, 55' wingspan kinetic steel butterfly, bicycle-powered music stage, a solar-powered chariot pulled by an Arnold Schwarzenegger robot, and over 500 other booths from different makers.
 There were approximately 65,000 people in attendance.
 Featured guests included Adam Savage, Stephanie Pearl-McPhee, Lee David Zlotoff, Tony Baxter and Eepybird.

 An additional 2008 Maker Faire was held on October 18–19, 2008, in Austin, Texas.